KantaraInitiative/DistributedAssurance/OpenID Self Issued Identifier.md

 For these or any other reason the user needs to enable a different key and bind that key to their resources.
 This document is designed to provide secure means for that recovery.

-Note that recovery of the user access, which is the topic of this specification, may be a part of a larger recovery of user data.
+Note that recovery of the user access, which is the topic of this specification, may be a part of a larger process that includes the recovery of user data.

 (The point here was to include some of the recovery methods, which i know Markus was looking at.
 My question is whether any recovery mechanism should be normative.
 (My guess is that they are all non-normative and belong in a section below.)
 Some thoughts: